How do I enroll my child in the Des Moines Public School District?

 What is the difference between Within District Transfer and Open Enrollment?

 Within District Transfer is a student moving from one DMPS school to another DMPS school.
-The district has 60 schools.
 Open Enrollment indicates a student is enrolling into DMPS (the district) from another school district or leaving DMPS for another school district.
 Visit our Enrollment & Registration web site for more information.

 How do I apply for a job at Des Moines Public Schools?